What Do Australia's Political Parties Think About Cannabis?

 The Australian Greens have been proudly (and loudly) lobbying for cannabis legalisation for many years as a major policy.
 The current party line is to legalise the production, sale and use of cannabis and cannabis products for recreational use, whilst regulating growth and possession for personal and medicinal use.

-In August of this year, Greens New South Wales Senator David Shoebridge introduced The Greens Legalising Cannabis Bill 2023, with the goal of allowing adult recreational use of cannabis in the country.
+In August 2023, Greens New South Wales Senator David Shoebridge introduced The Greens Legalising Cannabis Bill 2023, advocating for adult recreational use of cannabis in the country.
 This was a historic first in the Australian cannabis debate.
-The bill, if passed with the support of both houses of Parliament, could potentially pave the way to an Australia in which the recreational use of cannabis is not only permitted but also regulated across the entire country.
+Unfortunately, the bill did not receive the support of both Parliament houses in a 2024 voting, losing in a 13 to 24 vote against progress.

 Minor parties in the House of Representatives